Nunamiut: History

 Early Nunamiut lived by hunting caribou instead of the marine mammals and fish hunted by coastal Iñupiat.
 Traditionally, the Iñupiat do not consider the Nunamiut as a separate ethnic group, but as Inuit who follow an inland rather than a coastal way of life.
 After 1850 the interior became depopulated because of diseases, the decline of the caribou and the migration to the coast (including the Mackenzie Delta area in Canada, where they are called Uummarmiut) where whaling and fox trapping provided a temporarily promising alternative.

+The Nunamiut regularly traded with the coastal Utqiaġvik Iñupiat, going up the Colville river every spring to acquire baleen, maktak, and whale bone.

 Historically, the Nunamiut hunted caribou.
 When caribou numbers dwindled in the 19th century, some Nunamiut migrated towards the Mackenzie River delta.
 Around 1910, with caribou continuing to be insufficient to sustain the native hunting, Nunatamiut migrated further into the Siglit area.
 They were spurred by increased demand for furs by the Hudson's Bay Company and the possibility of jobs within the whaling industry.
 The Inuvialuit of the Siglit area were unhappy with the arrival of the Nunatamiut, afraid that the Nunatamuit would deplete the Inuvialuit's Bluenose caribou herd.
 But the Nunatamiut, inland hunters of the Iñupiat region, were in high demand by the American whalers.

 Eventually, the Nunatamiut who settled in the Siglit area became known as the Uummarmiut (people of the green trees) and intermarried with the local Inuvialuit.